How to Banish Dry Skin For Good

 What are the best lotions to combat dry skin?

-When it comes to selecting products to protect your skin from dryness and cold weather, creams are much more hydrating than lotions.
-You can usually identify creams easily because they typically come in a tub container versus a pump bottle, these are the best choice for moisturizers, especially when it comes to your face.
-Fragrance-free creams are going to be a better choice since they are less irritating for sensitive skin and won’t set off any allergies to fragrances.
+This is actually a bit of a trick question.
+When it comes to selecting products to protect your skin from dryness and cold weather, ointments and creams are much more hydrating than lotions.
+You can usually identify ointments quickly as they have the consistency of Vasline.
+Creams typically come in a tub container versus a pump bottle and are heavier than lotion.
+Most people prefer creams over ointments as they don’t feel as heavy on the skin.
+Lotions are mostly water and while they make the skin feel moist, this is fleeting as the water quickly evaporates.
+However, ointments and creams leave a thin film of oil on the skin that helps retain moisture in the skin.
+This is why they work better than lotions at truly moisturizing the skin.
+Fragrance-free ointments and creams are going to be a better choice since they are less irritating for sensitive skin and won’t set off any allergies to fragrances.

 When is the best time to apply my products - morning or night?

 The best time to apply your moisturizers is when you are fresh out of the shower.
 During your morning routine, first apply your serum and moisturizer, then after this has been absorbed into your skin make sure to apply sunscreen before you leave the house (one of our favorites is the EltaMD SPF 46 Sunscreen, it is great for everyday use and is very soothing).

 The added layer of sunscreen will give an additional moisturizing effect and protect you from those UV rays – which are hitting us regardless of season or time of year/day (yes, you need sunscreen every day even in the winter for full protection from the elements.
 Wear gloves too, and keep a pocket hand moisturizer for use throughout the day – gloves and a good hand cream go a long way to keeping your hands from getting dry cracked skin.